Nadnik85/sample/README.md

 We're currently supporting Test, Live, and the RoF2 client with this compile.

 # Getting Started
-Information about installing Very Vanilla can be found on RedGuides.com.
-Specifically, right here:
+Information about installing Very Vanilla can be found on RedGuides.com:

 https://www.redguides.com/forums/threads/26389-MacroQuest2-Beginner-s-Guide-(start-here)